EveThan/HackED_2022_Notes-on-paper/README.md

 - A part of the project involves recognizing where my index finger tip is.
 I referred to https://google.github.io/mediapipe/solutions/hands.html a lot when implementing this function.

 ### Other references 📚
-- I have visited stackoverflow countless times to look for answers for the simplest issues such as how to install a libray on Google Colab.
+- I have visited stackoverflow countless times to look for answers for the simplest issues such as how to install a library on Google Colab.